 Excused Absences: Absences due to illness (as stated in the 'Illness Based Absence Policy', attendance due to University approved activity, documented family emergency.
 All excused absences must be supported by official documentation.
-Students are responsible for contacting the instructor
+Students are responsible for contacting the instructor prior to absence in order to be eligible for make-up work.
+Documentation falsification of any kind will not be tolerated and will be reported to the Dean of Students and possibly failure of the class.

-2. Written assignment - Interview Assignment (50 points; Due on March 25th)
+2. Written assignment - Interview Assignment (50 points; Due on Oct.
+26th)